Please wait while we adjust your cart

 A vertical crack running down the inside of a kiln door(You can see the kiln door when it was brand new in the image right at the top.)

 On the flip side, firing costs at studios can also add up.
 Studios usually charge your work either by weight or volume (length x width x height).
-The cost of you transporting your work to and fro the studio and the time taken is also a factor.
+The cost of transporting your work to and fro the studio and the time taken is also a factor to consider.

 7: Do you have time to learn how to fire your kiln?

-Depending on the kiln you get, firing it can be a whole different process.
+Depending on the kiln you get, firing it can be as simple as a push of a button or a whole ritual.
 My electric kiln is really simple to use.
 Once you have the programs set on the controller, it just takes a click of a button to get the kiln firing.
 The controller then does the rest of the work, adjusting the ramp rates and hold durations, even cutting off power to the elements once the desired temperature is reached.

 A Hand Holding an Electric Kiln Program Controller

 However, there are also kilns that don't come with a programmable controller.
-I've only ever seen a glass kiln that my friend owned which was like this.
+My friend owned a glass kiln like this.
 It was a top loader with a temperature meter and an on off switch.
 Every time she fired the kiln, she would have to actively monitor the temperature and manually switch it off after it reached her desired temperature.
+On top of that there was no way to control how quickly it fired.

 Electric pottery kiln with a bisqued pot inside